 Licensure for Kentucky teacher standards is established through a rank system.
 Generally speaking, the various “Ranks” denote the current level of education for the teaching professional.
 Teaching professionals are encouraged to make rank changes in order to achieve educational goals and advance their teaching careers.

 Rank III educators have earned a four-year teaching degree and hold a regular certificate in a specific area of education—such as elementary education.
 These teachers are expected to continue to develop as educators, often through the pursuit of a master’s degree, and achieve Rank II status at some point in their careers.
-Rank II teachers have master’s degrees in subjects approved by the EPSB (Educational Professional Standards Board).
-Rank 1 teachers are professionals who have met Rank II requirements and have earned National Board for Professional Teaching Standards (NBPTS) certification.
+Rank II teachers hold regular certificates and have a master's degree in a subject field approved by the Education Professional Standards Board (Educational Professional Standards Board).
+Rank 1 teachers are professionals who hold regular certificates and have a master's degree in a subject field approved by the Education Professional Standards Board and have earned thirty (30) semester hours of approved graduate work.
+Rank I licensure can also be achieved by teachers who have met the requirements for Rank II and earned National Board for Professional Teaching Standards (NBPTS) certification.

 Yes.
 Your online degree for Rank 1 offers four distinct concentrations within administration leadership to help you follow curriculum that more closely matches your career goals.
 Each one of them is online to fit your schedule.
 Plus, these concentrations provide additional Kentucky teaching certificate options as you complete your Rank 1 Certification program.
 Complete your program with a concentration in Director of Pupil Personnel, Director of Special Education, Special Education, Supervision of Instruction.
 A School Superintendent certificate can also be acquired as an additional certification.
 The ability to earn Rank 1 status while simultaneously obtaining additional certifications available throughout the year, in six (6) eight-week terms, allows you to complete a rank change in less than a year.